smu-heartcode/heartcode-web-app/README.md

 _If you are unsure, feel free to refer to how it is done for the previous runs._

 yearData refers to the data on the actual run itself - under the /run/[year] page.
 The pages will be statically generated, so as long as you have a folder of the year, with the updated yearData accordingly, the page for the run will be created automatically.
+Do note to use squared images so as to not have them look distorted on the website :)

 _Please feel free to pm the original owner [@seanisoverhere](https://t.me/seanisoverhere) if you require any assistance :)_